 Percentage of children reunited or released

-*These numbers do not include the 103 children under the age of five who were separated from their families.
-Up-to-date data is not available for that group.
+*This chart does not include the 103 children under the age of five.
+Consistent data is not available for that group.

 The government, which did not have a reunification plan in place at the time of the judge’s order, says it is returning all children whose parents have been located and cleared through background checks, although parents who have been deported could elect to have their children remain in the United States to pursue asylum on their own.
 As of , children remain stripped from their parents or guardians and in government custody -- of them children aged 4 and younger.

 “The reality is, for every parent who is not located, there will be a permanently orphaned child, and that is 100 percent the responsibility of the administration,” U.S. District Judge Dana M. Sabraw told the federal government at an Aug.
 3 hearing about reunifying separated families.

-Below, we break down the reasons these children remain separated from their families.
+Below, we break down the reasons the remaining children are still separated from their families.

 Reunited or released from government custody